EVENING CLASSES

 Meet your host for the evening - Freya!

-Freya is a graduate of 3D Craft and Design at Brighton University and has been working with clay for over 8 years.
+Freya is a graduate of 3D Craft and Design at Brighton University and has been working with clay for over 9 years, and has been teaching evening classes with us for 4 years.
 She loves to hand build, throw, and make all sorts of wonderful creations.
 She’s a pro at helping beginners understand the basics of making out of clay and ensuring you come out of the session with something unique and functioning!

 A young woman with wavy brown hair wearing a black jacket and a maroon and pink dress, standing next to a display table with colorful ceramic pots, with seascape photographs on the white gallery walls behind her.